 Wind Damage & Haile Damage

 It is common for large storms to sweep across the Ocala, Gainesville, & Lake City area.
 These large storms bring heavy rains, strong winds and even hail.
-Wind damage and hail damage to your roof is covered under your homeowners and business owner’s property insurance policy.
+Roof repair for Wind damage and hail damage is covered under your homeowners and business owner’s property insurance policy.

 If you were around during the hailstorm and have an idea of the size that fell, it will give you a basis for what kind of roof hail or wind damage to expect.

 Less Than 1 Inch: Hail smaller than an inch, or about the size of a quarter, may inflict damage to asphalt roofing.
 Most often though a hail damaged roof at this size can be more difficult to identify.
 You may require the assistance of a trained roofing inspector to accurately identify any hail damage.

 1 Inch – 2 Inch: Hail size between 1 and 2 inches, or between quarter and egg size, usually damage will be more easily found on the asphalt shingles themselves as well as any soft metal on the roof.

 Greater Than 2 Inches: Hail greater than 2 inches will almost guarantee some level of hail damage to an asphalt roof.
 If this is the case, contact your preferred roofing contractor for a full assessment of damages and notify your insurance company.

 Roofs & Insurance